Classical dynamics of the Bianchi IX model with timelike singularity: Differences in the dynamic of both models

+Two obtained set of equations (\ref{e6}) - (\ref{e9}) and (\ref{eq6}) - (\ref{eq9}) are very similar.
+Except for differences in the designation of the variable on which the derivative is taken one must change the sign of the term $a^2$ in the right-hand side of equations.
+It looks like Wick rotation.
+Nevertheless, this small detail provides an essential difference between solutions.
+The dynamics of (\ref{e6}) - (\ref{e9}) and (\ref{eq6}) - (\ref{eq9}) are the same if one of the functions $a,b,c$ prevails over the others and we can neglect the changing of the sign of $a^2$.
+Thus, the dynamics of the systems are the same in the main details during most of the evolution.
+The set (\ref{eq6}) - (\ref{eq9}) also describes an infinite number of the Kasner epochs.
+But the set (\ref{eq6}) - (\ref{eq9}) has a singular point at some finite $\xi_0$ and the set (\ref{e6}) - (\ref{e9}) has not.

-Now, let us assume that two of the functions, for example $a$ and $b$, increase when approaching the singularity, while the other one changes slowly, i.e. we have the case $a\approx b \gg c$.
-Thus, we have
+This occurs because of the only situation in which the sign of $a^2$ is important, namely the case $b\approx c\gg a$.
+Let us assume that these two functions $b$ and $c$ increase infinitely when approaching the singularity at $\xi=\xi_0$, while $a$ changes slowly.
+Thus, we have from (\ref{eq6}) - (\ref{eq8})

-Thus, the product of the l.h.s. of (\ref{ez}) is a concave function.
-This fact contradicts to our assumption.

-Finally, let assume that all three functions increase when approaching the singularity.
-The system of equations (\ref{e6}) - (\ref{e9}) is invariant with respect to the transformation

-So the characteristic period of $\tau$, e.g. a duration of epoch has to decrease near the singularity.
-This has to be accompanied by increasing of values of $\Lambda$ from (\ref{eqq12}).
-But a change of Kasner epoch (\ref{eqq3}) leads to its decreasing \citep{BKL}

-which again leads to the contradiction.
-We conclude that the occurrence of the singularity at finite value of $\tau$ is impossible.

-Can all three functions decrease?
-In this case we can neglect the right-hand sides of (\ref{e6}) - (\ref{e8}) and get the asymptotic form near the singularity

-If the singularity corresponds to $\tau=\infty$, we have $A,B,C<0$, and if the singularity occurs at $\tau=-\infty$, we take $A,B,C>0$.
-In both cases the left-hand side of (\ref{e8}) tends to some positive constant and its right-hand side vanishes.
-Thus, this behaviour is also impossible.

-The only possible dynamics of the Bianchi IX vacuum cosmological model is the oscillating, i.e. it occurs for any $\tau \in \dR$.